szymon-jedrzejewski/Game-Modes-Website-Backend/README.md

 If you want to run application using Intellij you will need to specify vm option in `Edit configurations...`.
 This option should look like this:
 `-Dconfig="path-to-file.json"`

+Api documentation can be found under the address {app_address}/swagger-ui/index.html.
+On localhost it will look like this: http://localhost:8080/swagger-ui/index.html.